DannyBimma/ai-to-cocaine/README.md

 ## Usage

-The program reads text from standard input (stdin) and writes the processed output to `the_cocaine_file.txt`.
+The program reads text from standard input (stdin) and writes the modified output to:
+`the_cocaine_file.txt`

 ### Basic Usage Examples